iwarapter/terraform-provider-pingfederate/docs/resources/pingfederate_ldap_data_store.md

 ## Import

-Authentication API Applications can be imported using the id, e.g.
+Ldap Data Stores can be imported using the id, e.g.

 ```
-terraform import pingfederate_authentication_selector.example 123
+terraform import pingfederate_ldap_data_store.example 123
 ```